Flipping Against All Odds: Reducing LLM Coin Flip Bias via Verbalized Rejection Sampling: Related Work

 \paragraph{Natural language and text based parameterization.} Recent work explores using natural language to parameterize models, treating LLMs as inference engines that interpret and evaluate these descriptions.
-This makes model specification more accessible and interpretable. \citep{requeima2024llm} introduce LLM Processes, where LLMs generate predictive distributions conditioned on natural language inputs and in-context data.
-Their method operates in an in-context, non-parametric style and requires access to token logits.
-In contrast, we treat language as a parametric description of a fixed distribution, without past data or logit access. \citep{xiao2024verbalized} propose Verbalized Machine Learning (VML), where prompts act as natural language parameters for deterministic functions.
-Our work instead focuses on probabilistic distributions and faithful sampling. \citep{cai2023vocabulary} presents a theoretical framework demonstrating that a finite set of function compositions, analogous to a vocabulary, can approximate any continuous mapping, drawing parallels between linguistic compositionality and function approximation.
+This makes model specification more accessible and interpretable.
+LLM Processes~\citep{requeima2024llm}, where LLMs generate predictive distributions conditioned on natural language inputs and in-context data, operates in an in-context, non-parametric style and requires access to token logits.
+In contrast, we treat language as a parametric description of a fixed distribution, without past data or logit access.
+In Verbalized Machine Learning (VML;~\citep{xiao2024verbalized}), prompts are treated as natural language parameters for deterministic functions.
+Our work instead focuses on probabilistic distributions and faithful sampling.
+Additionally, new theoretical frameworks demonstrating that a finite set of function compositions, analogous to a vocabulary, can approximate any continuous mapping, drawing parallels between linguistic compositionality and function approximation~\citep{cai2023vocabulary}.
 These studies underscore the potential of natural language as a medium for specifying probabilistic models.
 In our work, we focus on the Bernoulli distribution as a fundamental case study, demonstrating how LLMs can be guided to generate faithful samples from a simple yet foundational probabilistic model.